 The F-35 Joint Strike Fighter will survive its failure to show up at two major international air exhibitions this month.
 It was a good thing, in that the non-event showed that the U.S. and British military airworthiness experts had the authority and common sense to put safety first.
 The no-show does point to issues with the program.
 Despite some rhetoric, there is no such thing as an “isolated” failure on the scale of the June 23 fan-stage breakup that caused the recent ...

-"Opinion: Missing Shows Points To Bigger JSF Problems" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Opinion: Missing Shows Points To Bigger JSF Problems" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.